Cryptonite-MIT/niteCTF-2023/web/eraas/solution/README.md

 # eraas Solution

 This challenge was broken.
-I came to know of it only after the CTF ended, while going through others writeups.
+I came to know of it only after the CTF ended, while going through writeups.

 At line 22 in "main.py", I forgot to include a trailing `$` in the validation regex that was supposed to ensure that the user input was numeric: